hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 ### Create the first object group

-In the *Properties* category, click + to create a group.
+In the *Change Properties* category, click + to create a group.

 Drag the objects you want to change into that group.